-One-time non-refundable fee of $400 that you need to pay before taking the Level 1 exam.
+To get started, you must pay a one-time non-refundable fee of $400.
+Furthermore, you must pay this fee before taking the Level 1 exam.

 Same as Level 1:

 Employees of AIMA/CISDM member companies can enjoy 25% off first-time exam fee:

 Member of the following professional associations can enjoy 10% off first-time exam fee:

 You can check out the latest list here.

 A good review course is essential for passing success, but they come with a price.
 You can expect to spend anything from a few hundred to thousands of dollars for a CAIA review course.